seanmcquaid/SetListCreator/README.md

 I have more or less finished the app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

 Tests Left For Unit Testing on Front End :
-1) BandleaderPages - Client Edit Set List, Client Final Set List
+1) BandleaderPages - Client Final Set List

 Next :
-1) Client Edit Set List
-2) Client Final Set List
+1) Client Final Set List

 Things to do :
 1) Unit Tests - Front End